 - Energy Efficiency: Panels should achieve R-values of 0.024–0.05 W/m·K to comply with Estidama and Dubai regulations.

-- Structural Integrity: Panels are tested for wind loads (up to 150 km/h) and seismic stability, critical for the UAE’s diverse terrains.
+- Structural Integrity: Panels are tested for wind loads (up to 150 km/h) and seismic stability, critical for DUBAI’s diverse terrains.

 - Environmental Impact: Eco-friendly cores like Rockwool support compliance with green building certifications.